tomjoht/learnapidoc/_docs/balance_product_overviews_and_getting_started/docapis_reasons_for_anemic_overviews.md

 {: .takeaway}
 If the overview doesn't make sense to you, it might not actually be poor.
 You must determine whether it makes sense to the intended users of the product.

-## Cause 2: UX's influence on intuitiveness implies that long overviews run counter to good product design
+## Cause 2: UX's influence on intuitiveness implies that long overviews indicate bad design

 Another reason why product overviews are anemic is due to UX's influence with intuitiveness.
 (This cause is related to the previous point but a separate facet.)
 The idea is that products should be intuitive and naturally address mental models that customers have, without the need for extensive explanations.
 Why would you need to explain a product in depth to the users who you built it for?
 If something needs a deep explanation, it probably isn't well-designed and intuitive for that audience.
 (Fabrizio Ferri mentioned this point during a thread on Write the Docs Slack.)